Going to court can be stressful. See Coping with the court process for tips on how to deal with this stress.

 But if you're representing yourself in Provincial Court, you can bring a support person to help you.
 Support people are sometimes also called courtroom companions.

-A support person could be a friend or a relative.
+A support person could be a friend or a relative, but should not be someone who will be a witness.
 The court guidelines say that during the trial or hearing they can: